ytthuan/LeoSQLServerRServices/SQLOptimizationTips/README.md

-# SQL Optimization Tips and Tricks for Analytics Services
+# Resume matching: SQL Optimization Tips and Tricks for Analytics Services

 ## Introduction

-In SQL Server 2016, a new function, which is called R services, has been added.
-SQL Server 2016 R Services provides a platform for operationalize R scripts using T-SQL to develop and deploy intelligent applications.
+In SQL Server 2016, a new function, which what was called R services, has been added.
+Later it was renamed to ML Services.
+SQL Server ML Services provides a platform for operationalize R and Python scripts using T-SQL to develop and deploy intelligent applications.
 This Markdown file will describe the design and key optimization techniques for a resume-matching scenario that demonstrates how we can find the best candidates for a job opening among millions of resumes within a few seconds.

 ## Use Case